 Iraqi men mourn a relative, likely the victim of sectarian killing, who was found shot dead with 14 other people in May 2005.
 Witnesses reported seeing the men being arrested by interior ministry commandos at a market near Baghdad before being driven away.
 (AFT PHOTO/ALIAL-Saddi/AFP/Getty Images)

 No one knows with certainty how many people have been killed and wounded in Iraq since the 2003 United States invasion.
-However, we know that over 182,000 civilians have died from direct war related violence caused by the US, its allies, the Iraqi military and police, and opposition forces from the time of the invasion through November 2018.
+However, we know that between 184,382 and 207,156 civilians have died from direct war related violence caused by the U.S., its allies, the Iraqi military and police, and opposition forces from the time of the invasion through October 2019.
 The violent deaths of Iraqi civilians have occurred through aerial bombing, shelling, gunshots, suicide attacks, and fires started by bombing.
 Many civilians have also been injured.

 Several times as many Iraqi civilians may have died as an indirect result of the war, due to damage to the systems that provide food, health care and clean drinking water, and as a result, illness, infectious diseases, and malnutrition that could otherwise have been avoided or treated.
 The war has compounded the ill effects of decades of harmful U.S. policy actions towards Iraq since the 1960s, including economic sanctions in the 1990s that were devastating for Iraqis.

 Despite more than $100 billion committed to aiding and reconstructing Iraq, many parts of the country still suffer from lack of access to clean drinking water and housing.

-The actual number of civilians killed by direct and indirect war violence is unknown but likely much higher – in the hundreds of thousands.
+The actual number of civilians killed by direct and indirect war violence is unknown but likely much higher.

 (Page updated as of June 2021)